 Constraints that are specific to S-104 are summarised in a diagram note.
 Details about constraints are provided in the documentation tables following the diagram.

-In S-104 Edition 1.1.0 only Feature and Portrayal Catalogues are allowed.
+In S-104 Edition 2.0.0 the only catalogues allowed are Feature Catalogues.

 The language used for the metadata is English.